 - Asking for critical feedback and ideas on work that's in progress.

 - Positive procrastination.
 When I'm anxious, I'll sometimes do certain tasks in order to feel more in control.
-Often this are things that otherwise would never get done, like cleaning out my car.
+Often these are things that otherwise would never get done, like cleaning out my car.

 - Positive types of checking.
 We naturally have an urge to check in response to anxiety.
 Subtypes of Obsessive Compulsive Disorder featuring compulsive checking reflect that this urge has gone into a state of unhelpful hyper-drive.
 In milder doses, this checking urge can be very productive.
 For example, prompting feedback seeking, or when you check-in with colleagues or business connections to make sure something you're worried about is on track.